SABS-R3-Epidemiology/seirmo/docs/source/core.rst

 .. currentmodule:: seirmo

-Core provides a framework for the implementation of any SEIR Models and Related Models.
+Core provides a framework for the implementation of SEIR and Related Models.

 Overview: